Sports betting kiosks will be a unique feature of Ohio’s new sports betting industry.

-With the universal launch of Ohio sports betting less than two months away, the locations and total number of betting kiosks is becoming more clear.
+With the universal launch of Ohio sports betting less than two months away, the locations and total number of betting kiosks are becoming more clear.
 As of early October, the Ohio Casino Control Commission had licensed over 800 businesses to add the kiosks.

 With dozens of grocery stores set to add the betting machines, along with a wide variety of other types of businesses throughout the state, it appears that sports betting kiosks will be quite prevalent in Ohio.